-Any of the movies below will help with your growing pains.
+With Dear Evan Hansen now in cinemas, here are some movies to help with your own growing pains.
 Young hearts, run free.

 1) Rumble Fish (1983)

 Francis Ford Coppola wanted to make an arthouse film for teenagers.
 Job done - and then some.
-This bewitching black-and-white from the wrong side of the tracks received little love on its release way back when, but a fascination with it has grown down the decades and along with being Coppola's most personal film (it's dedicated to his older brother August), it is now rightly regarded as one of his best.
+This bewitching black-and-white from the wrong side of the tracks received little love on its release way back when, but the fascination with it has grown down the decades.
+Along with being Coppola's most personal film (it's dedicated to his older brother August), Rumblefish is now rightly regarded as one of his best.
 A never-cooler Matt Dillon stars opposite a never-cooler Mickey Rourke in a story of sibling adulation, time's audit and the pains of being pure of heart.
 Rumble Fish goes all-in on style and emotion, with a magical supporting cast that includes Diane Lane, Nicolas Cage (son of August), Dennis Hopper, Laurence Fishburne and Tom Waits, and a soundtrack by The Police's Stewart Copeland.
 Just don't start smoking after watching it...

 2) Mistress America (2015)

-If Noah Baumbach's Marriage Story was one of your big films earlier this year (we really hope you're not watching it right now), then try this gloom-buster from the writer-director, which throws co-writer Greta Gerwig and Lola Kirke together as new BFFs in New York.
+If Noah Baumbach's Marriage Story was one of your big films earlier last year, then try this gloom-buster from the writer-director, which throws co-writer Greta Gerwig and Lola Kirke together as new BFFs in New York.
 It's all about mistakes made and opportunities grasped, where poignancy is mixed with an almighty dose of the best medicine: laughter.
-Here, you can revel in the messiness of other people's lives, while realising that your own isn't such a disaster.
+Here, you can revel in the messiness of other people's lives while realising that your own isn't such a disaster.
 At 84 minutes, Mistress America is a quick watch.
-It won't be the last one.
+It won't be the last time.